voxel51/fiftyone/docs/source/user_guide/app.rst

     :func:`fo.launch_app() <fiftyone.core.session.launch_app>` will launch the
     App asynchronously and return control to your Python process.
-The App will then remain open until you close it or the process exits.
+The App will then remain connected until the process exits.

     If you are using the App in a non-interactive script, you should use :meth:`session.wait() <fiftyone.core.session.Session.wait>` to block